Latin Business Today sits down with experienced ad agency executive Daisy Expósito-Ulla Chairman/CEO d expósito & Partners, LLC

 My father’s mantra was short and simple: hard work and preparedness.
 My dad’s and my mom’s ethics were unchangeable: be honest, be kind, be truthful.
 These are still the moral influences that move me.
 I saw them work hard and I still feel proud to mirror them.

-Next page- Daisy tell us about the factors that shaped her career and business aspirations.
+LBT: Daisy please tell us about the factors that shaped your career and your Hispanic business aspirations.

 I’m not exaggerating when I put a lot of “the blame” on my early attraction to television.

 I was hooked on the early comedy series like “I Love Lucy” and the talk-shows of the time.
 The TV screen was, in fact, like an additional classroom where I could polish my English… while doing my actual homework!
 Television was like a window to the world for me.

 Somehow, I started to get tickets for some of those shows in Manhattan and the gravitational process started to happen on its own.

 Meanwhile, my uncle Pepe, a sculptor and graphic artist, had a small graphic studio where I joined him and my father, and would soon learn some basics of message construction and advertising.
 I went to the New York Institute of Technology, which was little known then, and where I graduated with high honors in the discipline of Communications.